Raja Isa: Managerial career

 In 2008, after he was released by Persipura, Raja Isa was appointed as the head coach of PSM Makassar.
 Early in 2009, Raja Isa was appointed at another club in Indonesia, Persiram Raja Ampat.
 He also had a stint in PSMS Medan from 2011 to 2012.

 In April 2013, he was named as new head coach of Persijap Jepara.
-He holds this position until his contract was terminated in May 2014.
+He held this position until his contract was terminated in May 2014.